gekwealor/alt-finalz/README.md

+second semester exam with vite and react. not a joke.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.